 They were Republicans but they had faith in government.
 Mom and Dad trusted in truth.

-They both struggled with Richard Nixon and my sister and my opposition to the Vietnam war.
-And they supported Nixon till the day he reigned.
+They both struggled with Richard Nixon and the opposition to the Vietnam war I held.
+But they supported Nixon till the day he reigned.
 My home was a place of domestic struggles.

 Mostly, Mom and Dad struggled with a loss of confidence in our national institutions.
 History taught them that politics was sometimes a dirty business.
 Sadly, they came to believe that government lies to us at times.

 Neither of them lived long enough to hear or see self-selecting sources of truth posing as news like FOX and MSNBC

 I have a challenge for you

 I enjoy watching Chris Mathews.
 Why?
 Because I already agree with most everything he say.
 Sometimes I even mistake his show with a news program.

 Do you watch FOX news?
 If so, do what I did.
 Tune into MSNBC for just a week.